 Privacy Policy

-Voice Alarm is built around a simple principle: your voice belongs to you.
+Arka: Voice Alarm (referred to here as “Arka”) is built around a simple principle: your voice belongs to you.
 This page explains what we store, where, and why.

 What stays on your device

-Every recording you make is stored locally on your iPhone.
-Personal alarms, voice notes, and your library never touch our servers — there’s no account required to use the app this way, and nothing about your private recordings leaves your device.
+Every voice clip you make is stored locally on your iPhone.
+Personal alarms, voice clips, and your library never touch our servers — there’s no account required to use the app this way, and nothing about your private voice clips leaves your device.

 When you sign in

-When you share a clip with a friend
+When you share a voice clip with a friend

 What we don’t do